Blockstream/satellite/doc/sdr.md

 blocksat-cli sdr -g [gain] --derotate [freq_offset] -m high
 ```

-## Docker

-There is a Docker image available in this repository for running the SDR
-setup.
-Please refer to instructions in the [Docker guide](../docker/README.md).

 ## Next Steps

 At this point, if your antenna is already correctly pointed, you should be able
-to start receiving data in Bitcoin Satellite.
+to start receiving data on Bitcoin Satellite.
 Please follow the [instructions
 for Bitcoin Satellite configuration](bitcoin.md).
 If your antenna is not pointed
-yet, please follow the [antenna alignment guide](antenna-pointing.md).
+yet, refer to the [antenna alignment guide](antenna-pointing.md).

 ## Further Information